Business Bankruptcy Lawyer in North Carolina

 In a Chapter 11 business bankruptcy, the business that is filing for bankruptcy remains in control of its operations and is not required to liquidate its assets.
 The business may continue to operate and to generate a cash flow to pay its ongoing bills, and eventually its debts under a new payment plan.

 A Chapter 11 bankruptcy begins by filing a petition with the bankruptcy court.
-Your bankruptcy attorney will handle the legal paperwork on your behalf.
+Your business bankruptcy attorney will handle the legal paperwork on your behalf.
 A bankruptcy petition is usually voluntary and filed by the debtor, but it may also be an involuntary petition filed by creditors.

 How Does an Automatic Stay Work?